-Take a moment to pause, to breathe, and to enjoy this time of year.
-As we let go and head into a new week, set your intention for self-care, connection, and inquiry.
+Take a moment of quiet to pause, to breathe, and to exhale.
+As we head into a new day, set your intention for mindfulness, connection, and inquiry.

 by Dakota Sexton How often do you spend time in nature?
 There’s always something else we need to do inside: laundry, e-mails, housecleaning … and the list goes on, forever.
 But getting out into the wild is worth prioritizing: An unparalleled amount of research in the last decade shows that a walk in the woods […]

 Nature’s Weight-Savvy Nutrient: Annie Kay’s Commentary I often tell people working to manage their blood sugar and weight that fiber is nature’s secret weight-management nutrient.
 A comfort food like this Black Bean-Vegetable Hash can actually help you manage your weight.
 Black beans have a fiber-plus-protein makeup that helps them move though our digestive tract at […]

 by Steven Leonard In a culture moving faster and faster, it seems contagious and desirable to be in a constant mode of comparison, self-improvement, and achievement.
 Yet the ability to relax is essential for the overall health of the body and mind, as regulated by the nervous system.
 What can we do to bring ourselves […]

 by Alanna Kaivalya We are not a touchy-feely culture.
 When we greet someone we don’t know well, we typically nod and smile, or maybe shake hands.
 How many people do you hug on a daily basis?
 How often do you experience physical touch given with intention and caring?
 I had a student who came to […]